gmtorres95/gmtorres95/README.md

 - 👋 Hi There, my name is Gabriel and I'm 26 years old.
 - 🔭 I’m currently being trained at [Driven Education](https://www.driven.com.br/) to be a Fullstack developer, I expect to be graduated in early February of 2022.
 - 👯 I’m looking to collaborate on open source.
-- 💬 Ask me about ...
-Anything.
+- 💬 Ask me about anything.

 ## Technologies that I'm currently improving on :books: